enyone/tplink-archer-c7-openwrt/README.md

 Stock firmware login
 ---
 Connect unit's LAN1 (yellow) port to your computer with a RJ45 cable.
 Do not use a static ip address at your computer, use DHCP instead.
-Power up the device, wait 60secs and then navigate to http://192.168.0.1/ and login with root:root
+Power up the device, wait 60secs and then navigate to http://192.168.0.1/ and login with admin:admin

 ![stock_login](https://raw.githubusercontent.com/enyone/tplink-archer-c7-openwrt/master/stock_login.jpg)

 Stock firmware update
 ---
-Navigate to
+Navigate to System Tools -> Firmware Upgrade and select downloaded *-factory.bin file.
+Then click Upgrade.

 ![stock_update](https://raw.githubusercontent.com/enyone/tplink-archer-c7-openwrt/master/stock_update.jpg)

+Upgrade process
+---
+It takes ~2mins to complete.
+After the update the unit reboots.
 ![stock_updating](https://raw.githubusercontent.com/enyone/tplink-archer-c7-openwrt/master/stock_updating.jpg)

+OpenWRT login
+---
+After the unit's reboot you need to unplug and then re-plug RJ45 cable, this causes the DHCP to renew the ip address which is now changed to http://192.168.1.1/ Now navigate there and login with root:root

 ![openwrt_login](https://raw.githubusercontent.com/enyone/tplink-archer-c7-openwrt/master/openwrt_login.jpg)